zanthor/OG-RaidHelper/README.md

 **Left Panel: Raids List**
 - Scrollable list of raids
-- Click a raid to load its encounters
+- Click a raid to load its encounters (left-click)
+- Right-click a raid to rename it

 **Middle Panel: Encounters List**
 - Shows encounters for selected raid
-- Click encounter to load its role configuration
+- Click an encounter to load its role configuration (left-click)
+- Right-click an encounter to rename it

 **Right Panel: Role Configuration**
 - Add/edit/delete roles for selected encounter
 - Configure role properties
 - Two-column layout similar to Encounter Planning window

 **Note:** Changes made in either the Encounter Planning or Encounter Setup window are synchronized as they modify the same underlying data structure.
+Renaming in Setup window updates all associated data (pools, assignments, marks, announcements).

 ### Pool Defaults Window